cobeylab/v_gene_selection/README.md

 1.6.
 Run  `run_partis_seq_data_Greiff2017.sh` to run partis on the processed reads from this second dataset and process the resulting yaml files.

+1.7 Run `estimate_error_rate.sh` to estimate the sequencing/amplification error rate based on mutated bases in the constant region.

 Python 2.7.15 with packages sys, csv and os is assumed.
 LIST R DEPENDENCIES

 ## 2. Pre-calculation of germline allele frequencies, lineage sizes, mutation frequencies, and randomization-based null distributions. ##